LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### {method}_site_deployment (Site type file)

 **Description:** A True/False column that indicates whether the specified method will be deployed at the given site type.
-For example, if the value is set to `FALSE`, the emissions at the site will be simulated, but the method will not be deployed.
+For example, if the value is set to `FALSE`, the emissions at the site will be simulated, but the method will not be deployed at that site type.
 This is similar to setting the[surveys per year](#surveys_per_year-propagating-parameter) to 0 for the site.

 This parameter can also be set in the following file: